snieda/tsl2nano/tsl2.nano.autotest/readme.md

 But if we declare *Expections* or *Inverse functions*, we need a mechanism to fill method parameters randomly (or with expectation values).
 For complex objects , we need a test object implementation holding all java types as attributes.
 Further more we need a conversion framework to provide parameters in the right type.

 The framework tsl2nano provides the base for the implementation.
 A parameterized Unit Test uses features like declared Expectations and Inverse Functions to do the tests.
-It is extendable to add more features with new annotions and tester-implemenations.
+It is extendable to add more features with new annotations and tester-implementations.

 But, at the end I'm to lazy to create the Expectation Annoations by myself.
 Is there any way to let that create anyone for me?
 Yes, the *AutoTestGenerator* can do that for you.
 It collects all available classes (may be filtered by you), finds out all callable methods and tries to run them with randomized values.
 The result will be stored as Expectation Annoations in a file.
 The file will be read again, the expectations will be handled like they were created by you as method annotations.
-A pre-test checks, that the test won't fail.
+A pre-test checks, that the test wont fail.
 Now, a parametrized unit test *CurrentStatePreservationTest* runs all that tests.

 It is up to you to copy/paste the generated annotations to the methods in your source code then the annotations would be found be the *AutoFunctionTest*.
 But only if you like ;-)

 Using this autotest library on my tsl2 framwork with 30 maven modules and about 260.000 instructions I pushed my code coverage from 62% to 72% - and I found with that some bugs to be fixed :-)

+So, it is a solution to provide generated and reusable junit tests to enhance your tested code coverage - and to analyze the current state of a new or old software.

 Additionally, there are the following Implementations: